 MODEL 930 Portable Grain Moisture Tester Features: The Shore MODEL 930 provides quick accurate moisture results for a large variety of commodities.
 Results are displayed directly without the need for moisture or temperature conversion tables.

-The MODEL 930 uses a pre-weighed sample and a reliable sample loading mechanism to insure accurate, repeatable results with:
+The MODEL 930 uses a reliable mechanism to guide the pre-weighed grain sample into the testing cell to insure accurate, repeatable results with:

 Proven measurement principles.

 A cell design that makes it one of the most consistently accurate and economical moisture testers available.

 This allows the Shore MODEL 930 to closely match the results of the moisture meters used by grain elevators.